 Fasting and blurred vision

-Fasting during Ramadan includes not eating for hours or limiting yourself to one or two meals a day.
+Fasting during Ramadan includes not eating for hours or limiting yourself to one or two meals daily.
 It is similar to intermittent fasting.
 Yet according to the eye doctors in Dubai, intermittent fasting can cause your blood sugar to fluctuate up and down like any calorie-restricted diet.

 When you go without food for a long time, such as during fasting, your body may run out of energy and your blood sugar levels may fall, she explains.
 No, although blood sugar levels at the lower end of the normal range can make you tremble, feel fatigued, and make you feel sleepy in your mind.